kaaveland/eugene/examples/alter_column_not_null_lints.md

 ### Lints

-#### Taking dangerous lock without timeout
+#### Running more statements after taking `AccessExclusiveLock`

-ID: `E9`
+ID: `E4`

-A lock that would block many common operations was taken without a timeout.
-This can block all other operations on the table indefinitely if any other transaction holds a conflicting lock while `idle in transaction` or `active`.
-A safer way is: Run `SET LOCAL lock_timeout = '2s';` before the statement and retry the migration if necessary.
+A transaction that holds an `AccessExclusiveLock` started a new statement.
+This blocks all access to the table for the duration of this statement.
+A safer way is: Run this statement in a new transaction.

-Statement takes lock on `public.books`, but does not set a lock timeout
+Running more statements after taking `AccessExclusiveLock`

 #### Creating a new unique constraint